Altinn/altinn-studio-docs/content/app/development/ux/components/images/_index.en.md

 {{<content-version-selector classes="thin-border">}}
 {{<content-version-container version-label="Altinn Studio Designer">}}
 Click the `+` sign next to the field to add a new text resource (or the pencil icon to edit if one is already selected).
- You get the option to add/edit texts in English and Norwegian bokmål.
+ You can add/edit texts in English and Norwegian bokmål.
 Other languages are available from the text editor (click _Tekst_ in the top-level menu).

 ![Create and edit text resource screenshot](screenshot-edit-text.png "Create and edit text resource")

 {{</content-version-container>}}
 {{<content-version-container version-label="Code">}}
-Add or edit the text resource id and/or value in the appropriate language resource file.
+Add or edit the text resource id and value in the appropriate language resource file.
  If the file does not exist, you can create it.
 ```json{hl_lines=["6-9"]}
 // File: /App/config/texts/resource.en.json